 As an artist, you want to stand out.
 You want a unique sound, all your own, that also competes with all the big players out there.
 I understand this, and will provide a completely individual approach to mixing and/or mastering your music to bring it to it's fullest potential and help you stand out.

-Clarity, focus, punch, depth, width...these are all cool terms to describe what us mixing engineers do.
-But, what if your song needs something else?
-What if you want something more intimate, or vibey?
-I won't try and impress you with the hugest mix ever, unless the song needs it or you want that.
-What I'm interested in is bringing out the special and unique flavors that make you as an artist stand out.
+Clarity, focus, punch, depth, width, these are all cool terms to describe what us mixing engineers do.
+But, what exactly does your song need?
+I focus on bringing out the special and unique flavors that make you as an artist stand out.
 I want to find those distinct colors in your vocal, your instruments, your song...and bring them out in a way that leaves a lasting mark and emotional connection with your fans.
 I want to get to know your music, and fall in love with it just as much as you have.
 I want to help deliver it to the world in a way that catches attention and serves your music in the best way possible.

-I've been an audio engineer for about 15 years now.
+I've been an audio engineer for over 15 years now, and currently use some of the best analog and digital gear available.
 I graduated in 2008 with a Bachelor degree in Audio Production.
 I interned under engineers who worked with Ludo, Destiny's Child, Magnolia Summer, etc. As a freelancer, I've released several of my own productions, as well as projects for many artists in several genres.

 Produced, recorded and mixed an award winning Americana Album (Sailors Talk by Rick Gray)

 Commercials, Netflix, etc.

 3x Songwriting Contest Winner (Indi.com)

 2x Top 10 finalist in Singing Competitions